KryptXBSA/t3-twitter-clone/README.md

-**Twitter Clone Project**

-This is an open source Twitter clone project  T3 Stack + NextAuth + Postgres(Supabase).
-It's a simple clone and may not be secure, so it's not recommended for production use.
-Pull requests are welcome!
+This is an open source Twitter clone project bult with T3 Stack + NextAuth + Postgres(Supabase), It's a simple clone and may not be secure, So it's not recommended for production use.

-** Requirements
+**Requirements**

+Postgres Database: I recommend Supabase, Register a supabase account > Create a new project > Create a new database.

+Supabase Storage: Your project > Create a new Bucket > Add this policy to be able upload images via our backend:

+`CREATE POLICY "<policy name>" ON storage.objects FOR INSERT TO public WITH CHECK (bucket_id = '<bucket-name>');`

 **How to Run Locally**

 To run the project locally, follow these steps:

 * Clone the project `git clone https://github.com/AlandSleman/t3-twitter-clone`